-We currently have limited international operations, but our business strategy incorporates potentially significant international expansion, particularly in anticipation of approval of our product candidates.
+We currently have limited international operations, but our business strategy incorporates significant international expansion, particularly in anticipation of approval of our product candidates.
 We currently conduct physician and patient association outreach activities, as well as clinical studies, outside of the United States and plan to maintain field forces representatives internationally in the future.
 Doing business internationally involves a number of risks, including but not limited to:

-- multiple, conflicting, and changing laws and regulations such as privacy regulations, tax laws, export and import restrictions, employment laws, regulatory requirements, and other governmental approvals, permits, and licenses; - introductions of new Health Authority requirements and/or changes in Health Authority expectations; - failure by us to obtain and maintain regulatory approvals for the use of our products in various countries; - additional potentially relevant third-party patent rights; - complexities and difficulties in obtaining protection and enforcing our intellectual property; - difficulties in staffing and managing foreign operations; - complexities associated with managing multiple payor reimbursement regimes, government payors, or patient self-pay systems; - limits in our ability to penetrate international markets; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable, the impact of local and regional financial crises on demand and payment for our products, and exposure to foreign currency exchange rate fluctuations; - natural disasters and political and economic instability, including wars, terrorism, political unrest, outbreak of disease, boycotts, curtailment of trade, and other business restrictions: - · certain expenses including, among others, expenses for travel, translation, and insurance; - regulatory and compliance risks that relate to maintaining accurate information and control over commercial operations and activities that may fall within the purview of the U.S. Foreign Corrupt Practices Act, or FCPA, its books and records provisions, or its anti-bribery provisions; and - regulatory and compliance risks relating to doing business with any entity that is subject to sanctions administered by the Office of Foreign Assets Control of the U.S. Department of the Treasury.
+- multiple, conflicting, and changing laws and regulations such as privacy and data regulations, transparency regulations, tax laws, export and import restrictions, employment laws, regulatory requirements, and other governmental approvals, permits, and licenses; - introduction of new health authority requirements and/or changes in health authority expectations; - failure by us to obtain and maintain regulatory approvals for the use of our products in various countries; - additional potentially relevant third-party patent rights; - complexities and difficulties in obtaining protection for, and enforcing, our intellectual property; - difficulties in staffing and managing foreign operations; - complexities associated with managing multiple payor reimbursement regimes, government payors, or patient self-pay systems; - limits in our ability to penetrate international markets; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable, the impact of local and regional financial crises on demand and payment for our products, and exposure to foreign currency exchange rate fluctuations; - natural disasters and political and economic instability, including wars, terrorism, political unrest, outbreak of disease, boycotts, curtailment of trade, and other business restrictions; - certain expenses including, among others, expenses for travel, translation, and insurance; - regulatory and compliance risks that relate to maintaining accurate information and control over commercial operations and activities that may fall within the purview of the U.S. Foreign Corrupt Practices Act, or FCPA, its books and records provisions, or its anti-bribery provisions, including those under the U.K. Bribery Act and similar foreign laws and regulations; and - regulatory and compliance risks relating to doing business with any entity that is subject to sanctions administered by the Office of Foreign Assets Control of the U.S. Department of the Treasury.